Task 02 - Configure Azure resources

 For the following variable, navigate to the Application Insights resource that you created in the first task.

-The .env file also includes placeholders for an MCP server location and agent IDs.
-You will fill these in during Exercise 2.
+The .env file also includes values for agent IDs.
+You will use these during Exercise 2 and do not need to modify them.